Was Moses saved?

 Matityahu (Matthew) 19:15-17 When he had placed his hands on them, he went on from there.
 Now a man came up to Yeshua and asked, "Teacher, what good thing must I do to get eternal life?"
 "Why do you ask me about what is good?"
 Yeshua replied.
 "There is only One who is good.
 If you want to enter life, obey the commandments."

-alone.
-You know the commandments: 'Do not murder, do not commit adultery, do
+the commandments: 'Do not murder, do not commit

-not steal, do not give false testimony, do not defraud, honor your father and
+adultery, do not steal, do not give false testimony, do not defraud, honor your

 Luqas (Luke) 10:25-28 On one occasion an expert in the law stood up to test Yeshua.
 "Teacher," he asked, "what must I do to inherit eternal life?"
 "What is written in the Law?" he replied.
 "How do you read it?"
 He answered: "'Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind'; and, 'Love your neighbor as yourself.' " "You have answered correctly," Yeshua replied.
 "Do this and you will live."